Location:

 Bought for over $4 million in 2004, it's impossible to say what the Mormon Meteor would sell for today.

-Record Cars: A Reverse-Expectation of LSR Monstrosity
+Record Cars: Reversing Expectations of LSR Monstrosity

 Some may think the overall composition is that of a monster speedster, but the opposite perspective is to think of J-557 as a cut-down, production-based land speed record car.
 In the main, LSR designs really are monstrous—long projectiles on hard chassis, clad by medieval aerodynamic concepts.
 And yet by comparison this Duesenberg Model J brings that monstrosity down to a roadworthy scale.